 - Detailed Ecommerce data

 - You can configure transmitting ecommerce data on your site.
-If the user puts an item in the cart or checks out during the session, this information will be shown in the session data.
+If the user puts an item in the basket or checks out during the session, this information will be shown in the session data.

 - The following information is not displayed in the session information: